Tools are callable capabilities that extend what AI agents can do beyond generating text. They allow agents to:

 // Queue additional tools to execute after this one

-queueTool ( flow . rootState , 'charge_payment' , {
+queueTool ( state . rootState , 'charge_payment' , {

 orderId: args . orderId ,